 - Clarification of the “Management Responsibilities” subsection of Section 290; and

 - Clarification of the provisions in the “Preparing Accounting Records and Financial Statements” subsection of Section 290 dealing with services of a “routine or mechanical” Nature.

-The IESBA will consider a further draft of proposed changes to the relevant subsections of the Code, and a draft paper setting out its views and positions on NAS and related matters, at its April 2014 meeting.
+The IESBA will consider a draft paper setting out its views and positions on NAS and related matters at its July 2014 meeting.